ShashankInData/-Scribe_Flow/README.md

 streamlit run app.py
 In the sidebar:

-Paste your OpenAI API key.
+Paste your OpenAI API key

-Toggle "Enable speaker diarization" if your audio has multiple speakers.
-You’ll see a rename UI (Speaker 1, Speaker 2, …) if ≥2 speakers are detected.
+Toggle "Enable speaker diarization" if your audio has multiple speakers (A rename UI will appear if ≥2 speakers are detected)

 📖 Usage
-Upload a local media file or paste a YouTube URL.
+Upload a local media file or paste a YouTube URL

-Click Transcribe.
+Click Transcribe

-View:
+View results:

 Transcript (full text)

 Timed Segments (with optional speaker rename)

-Export in SRT, VTT, DOCX, or PDF.
+Export in SRT, VTT, DOCX, or PDF

-Go to AI — Summary and click Generate Summary for a concise recap.
+Use the AI Summary feature for a concise recap

 📌 Notes on Large Files
-Very large uploads are memory-heavy in Streamlit.
+Very large uploads are memory-heavy in Streamlit

-Prefer YouTube URL for long content.
+Prefer YouTube URL for long content

-For local large files, consider pre-downloading with yt-dlp into data/uploads/.
+For local large files, consider pre-downloading with yt-dlp into data/uploads/

 ⚡ GPU & Diarization
-Diarization (pyannote.audio 3.1) runs on CPU by default.
+Diarization (pyannote.audio 3.1) runs on CPU by default

-Switches to GPU if CUDA is available.
+Switches to GPU if CUDA is available

-Install PyTorch with CUDA support for acceleration.
+Install PyTorch with CUDA for acceleration

 🛠 Troubleshooting
-DOCX/PDF unreadable → ensure backend/exports.py returns bytes (fixed in this version).
+DOCX/PDF unreadable → Ensure backend/exports.py returns bytes (✅ fixed in this version)

-FFmpeg not found → install FFmpeg and ensure it’s on PATH (ffmpeg -version should work).
+FFmpeg not found → Install FFmpeg and ensure it’s on PATH (ffmpeg -version should work)

-OpenAI 404/model errors → verify model gpt-4o-mini-transcribe and API key.
+OpenAI 404/model errors → Verify model gpt-4o-mini-transcribe and API key

-Diarization not working → check HUGGINGFACE_TOKEN and model terms acceptance on Hugging Face.
+Diarization not working → Check HUGGINGFACE_TOKEN and model terms acceptance on Hugging Face

 🗺 Roadmap
 AI: Action items & highlights